Ordination of women and the Catholic Church: Early Church

 References are made within the earliest Christian communities to the role of women in positions of church leadership.
-Paul's letter to the Romans, written in the first century, commends Phoebe who is described as "deaconess of the church at Cen'chre-ae" that she be received "in the Lord as befits the saints, and help her in whatever she may require from you, for she has been a helper of many and of myself as well."
+Paul's letter to the Romans, written in the first century, commends Phoebe who is described as "deaconess of the church at Cenchreae" that she be received "in the Lord as befits the saints, and help her in whatever she may require from you, for she has been a helper of many and of myself as well."
 In the same chapter, Paul greets a number of women prominent within the church as "co-workers in Christ Jesus", including Priscilla, who hosted a house church with her husband, and Junia, who Paul appears to identify as an apostle.

 In AD 494, in response to reports that women were serving at the altar in the south of Italy, Pope Gelasius I wrote a letter condemning female participation in the celebration of the Eucharist, arguing that those roles were exclusively reserved for men.
 However, its meaning and significance are not absolutely clear.
 Because of several textual ambiguities and silences, the letter is open to more than one interpretation.
 Not surprisingly, scholars have been polarized about its meaning.
-Roger Gryson asserts that it is ‘difficult to form an idea of the situation which Pope Gelasius opposed’ and observes that ‘it is regrettable that more details’ about the situation are not available.
+Roger Gryson asserts that it is "difficult to form an idea of the situation which Pope Gelasius opposed" and observes that "it is regrettable that more details" about the situation are not available.

-A letter from Pope Zacharias to Pippin and the Frankish ecclesiastical authorities, writing in 747, who explicitly invokes this Gelasian letter, interprets sacris altaribus ministrare as meaning "to serve at the divine altars."
-By this, they mean the public reading of the Bible during mass, singing at mass or offering an alleluia or an antiphonal chant.
-It never occurred to Zechariah that ministrare could mean to officiate as a presbyter.
-Alongside this there is a later letter of the Frankish bishops to the emperor Louis the Pious, interprets 'minister' in what may be determined as the following: to enter the sanctuary, to hold the consecrated vessels, to give the priestly vestments to the priests and to administer the consecrated elements to the congregation.
-So the term ministrare can be—by itself according to some modern scholars—insufficient to suggest a total prohibition of female presbyteral activity (both ministerial and sacramental at the same time).
-For example—per the scholars—at the Catacombs of San Gennaro (200 km south of Rome) where Cerula and Bitalia were expressly painted as ordained bishops; it is implied that these women were performing all the duties of the ministerial priesthood, which would include most, if not all, of the duties of a local bishop.
-Something similar happens in the inscriptions of Bruttium, southern Italy, where some four decades before Gelasius wrote, there is evidence that women were functioning as full presbyters in all functions.